eyadgaran/SimpleML/docs/source/enterprise.rst

 SimpleML is geared towards data scientists, automating the repetitive workflow and extending their capabilities.
-The enterprise version aims to do the same for the rest of your organization by enabling analysts, developers, operations, and potentially even end-users to utilize machine learning.
+The enterprise version aims to do the same for the rest of the organization by enabling analysts, developers, operations, and potentially even end-users to utilize machine learning.
 The platform is designed to be non-technical, but builds upon SimpleML to yield the same functionality for training models and extends beyond that to cover the entire